Skip to main content

 Substantial holding (10%+ capital)

-Beneficial owner is a company holding at least 10% of the capital of the paying company (revised 2026 Amending Protocol)
+Beneficial owner is a company holding at least 10% of the capital of the paying company (revised 2026 Amending Protocol — pending ratification; current treaty rate is 10%)

 5%20% + surcharge + 4% cessArticle 11(2)(a)